gustawdaniel/gustawdaniel/src/content/blog/en/2023-01-17-asci-art-rust-nodejs.md

 author: Daniel Gustaw
 canonicalName: codingame-asci-art-rust-nodejs-strings-arrays-loops
 coverImage: http://localhost:8484/6e4fd27a-860f-44c6-8b0a-1c473296724b.avif
-updateDate: 2023-01-17 18:31:50+00:00
 description: Solving this puzzle teaches how to manage strings and array arithmetics.
 You'll know how to split a string into separate parts and concatenate them into a new one.
 You can use indexes of arrays
 excerpt: Solving this puzzle teaches how to manage strings and array arithmetics.
 You'll know how to split a string into separate parts and concatenate them into a new one.
 You can use indexes of arrays
 publishDate: 2023-01-17 18:31:50+00:00
 slug: en/asci-art-rust-nodejs
 tags: